RalphTan37/AES-in-ECB-Mode/README.md

 Collaborators: Ralph Tan & Zukai Sagan

 ## Explanation of Design Decisions
-The AES program uses small helper functions like xtime() and mul() to handle the math behind AES encryption quickly and accurately.
-Padding and unpadding follow the PKCS#7 standard, ensuring the data always fits into 16-byte blocks and that padding errors are safely handled.
-Each AES step, such as key expansion, subsitution, and mixing are separated into their own function for comprehensibility.
-Lastly, using the official NIST test vectors show that the encryption and decryption results are accurate.
+In general we broke down the various functions/requirements listed the NIST doc into smaller functions to have more compartmentalized code logic.
+The AES program uses small helper functions like xtime() and mul() to handle the math behind AES encryption quickly.
+Padding and unpadding follow the PKCS#7 standard to ensure the data always fits into 16-byte blocks and that padding errors are safely handled.
+Each specific AES step like key expansion, subsitution, and mixing are separated into their own function for comprehensibility.
+With the main function and sprinkled throughout the program we included basic error handling as needed.
+Lastly, using the official NIST test vectors we show that the encryption and decryption results are accurate for various cases.

-## To compile the program:
+## To compile the program (for GNU C++ Compiler though similar for others):
 ```
 g++ aes.cpp -o aes
 ```

 ## Run AES Program
 ```
-.\aes.exe
+./aes
 ```

+## Respond to follow prompts accordingly

 ## Test Setup for Known AES-ECB Test Vectors